-Analysis on publishing thematic services in the Marketplace progressed and the data model was consequently extended.
+Analysis on publishing thematic community services in the Marketplace progressed and the data model was consequently extended.
 AoDs can be seen as the first thematic service published by the Marketplace.
 Indeed, integration of other thematic services will be based on the data model extension defined for AoDs.
 Work was also done for the definition of the criteria and policy to publish such services in the Marketplace.
+When the Marketplace will become operational, after a first testing phase where only EGI services will be published, it will be opened to the whole EGI collaboration and partners.

 Finally, Open IRIS, although it was not selected for the EGI Marketplace, has demonstrated itself to be a good tool for instrument and resource management.
 Originally, Open IRIS was primarily used in Switzerland, however, through its evaluation in EGI-Engage, its use was extended to several other countries.

-Several activities are already planned in the future in four areas:
+The EGI Marketplace will become a key component of the future European Open Science Cloud (EOSC) facilitating the discovery, the order and the access of a large set of services provided by several stakeholders.
+To reach this aim, several activities are already planned in the future in four main areas:

 Technical enhancements on the Marketplace: development of interfaces to retrieve and publish service data to/from other tools (e.g. a Service Portfolio Management tool and the eInfraCentral service registry);

-Publishing of thematic services: a campaign to on-board services will start after the complete validation of the AoDs integration;
+Publishing of thematic community services: a campaign to on-board services will start after the Marketplace will be deployed into production;

 Service order management automation: enhancements on the designed model and related developments;